-A new programme which has been accredited by NCHE (in concurrence with the NQA), should establish itself first before the institution may apply for accreditation of the next higher level of the programme in the same field/subject.
-For example, an institution will have to demonstrate the success of a master's programme with regard to the number of graduates per graduating stream, before application can be made for a doctoral programme in the same subject/field.
+A new programme which has been accredited by the NCHE (in concurrence with the NQA), should establish itself first before the institution may apply for accreditation of the next higher level of the programme in the same field/subject.
+For example, an institution will have to demonstrate the success of a master's programme with regard to the number of graduates per graduating cohort, before application can be made for a doctoral programme in the same subject/field.

-7. Re-accreditation of existing programmes24
+7. (Re-)accreditation of existing programmes26

-Existing programmes will not be accredited (or re-accredited)25 by NCHE within its first cycle of activities, except where this is deemed necessary by NCHE.
-In the re-accreditation of existing programmes, the focus is on evaluation of implementation aspects and the achieved learning outcomes.
+Existing programmes will not be accredited (or re-accredited)27 by the NCHE within the NCHE's first cycle of activities (2011-2016), except where this is deemed necessary by the NCHE.
+In the (re)-accreditation of existing programmes, the focus is on evaluation of implementation aspects and the achieved learning outcomes.